The Sapphic Sublime and the Architecture of Longing

 The Failure of the Painted Canvas

-A pervasive structural flaw in contemporary romantic fiction is the treatment of the natural world as a passive, painted canvas.
-Writers frequently expend hundreds of words cataloguing the visual splendour of a mountain range, the colour of a bruised sky, or the static beauty of a treeline, only to have their characters interact with one another as though they are standing in a sterile, featureless room.
-The environment is relegated to mere decoration—a pleasant aesthetic backdrop against which dialogue happens to occur.
-This scenic approach is a squandered opportunity.
-In narrative architecture, particularly within the literature of women who love women, the landscape must never be permitted to remain neutral.
-It must be conscripted into the emotional labour of the scene.
+A recurring weakness in romantic fiction is the treatment of the natural world as a passive, painted canvas.
+Writers may catalogue the visual splendour of a mountain range, the colour of a bruised sky, or the beauty of a treeline, only to have their characters interact as though they are standing in a featureless room.
+The environment becomes decoration rather than part of the scene’s action.
+In stories where place matters, landscape can share some of the emotional labour.

 The Sapphic Sublime and the Mechanics of Awe